 Eligible Countries: African countries

-About the Award: This grant provides support for ecologists in Africa to carry out innovative ecological research.
+About British Ecological Society (BES) Grants: This grant provides support for ecologists in Africa to carry out innovative ecological research.
 We recognise that ecologists in Africa face unique challenges in carrying out research; our grant is designed support you to develop your skills, experience and knowledge base as well as making connections with ecologists in the developed world.
 We support excellent ecological science in Africa by funding services and equipment.

 - be a scientist and a citizen of a country in Africa or its associated islands, that is a ‘low-income economy’ or ‘lower-middle-income economy’ according to the World Bank categorisation